RSA Australia - QLD, NT, SA, ACT, TAS and WA

 If you would like to work in Victoria you will need to do a course in person when you get to Victoria.

-Smart Training and Job Placement offers $45 courses which are four hours long and also the cheapest we could find.
+Koops offers $45 courses which are four hours long and also the cheapest we could find.
 They have both day and night course options and locations around Melbourne.
-Book your course here.
+You can book your course here.

 For more information about getting a Victorian RSA Certificate and a list of providers with a handy map (so you can see which training center is closest to you) - Check out the Victorian Commission for Gambling and Liquor Regulation.